How To Catch A Goat

 The third type is the wild goat.
 This type is the kind that if one day you stopped feeding and watering them they would be fine.
 They’d go feral quicker than a dog rolls in fresh horse shit.
 You are not irrelevant to them.
 You are a threat.
-This type can be identified by the look in their eyes and their location on the outer edge of the herd.
+They can be identified by the look in their eyes and their location on the outer edge of the herd.
 They are always watching you.
 They are smarter than you.

 The fourth rule of catching a goat is to wear sensible footwear.
 Cowboy boots?
 Really?
 This isn't a fucking fashion show.
 That’s a recipe for slipping and falling on your ass.
 Oh, and rule number five is don’t have anything sharp in your pockets because you will fall and you may end up stabbing yourself in the leg.

 To Catch Goat Type I: The Friendly Goat